Mamo1031/ARP/assignment1_new/README.md

       - JSON Parsing: to extract values from a configuration file for simulation parameters (e.g., obstacles, targets, initial drone positions).

+- **server.c**: central relay for inter-process communication, managing data flow between the drone, map, input, obstacle, and target processes.
+It also handles shared memory, process monitoring, and periodic signaling to ensure synchronization and control.
+    - PRIMITIVES:
+      - Shared memory for storing drone state and score (shm_open, mmap);
+      - Named pipes for inter-process communication (select() for non-blocking I/O);
+      - Signals for process control and watchdog communication (SIGUSR1, SIGUSR2, SIGTERM);
+      - Semaphores for process synchronization (sem_open, sem_post);
+      - Multithreading for periodic signal generation (pthread_create);
+      - System commands for process management (ps aux, grep, popen);
+      - File handling for logging and debugging (fopen(), fprintf()).
-- **server.c**:
+   - ALGORITHMS:
-   - server function - Main server loop that relays data between processes.
-This function monitors several file descriptors (using select) for incoming data from the map, input, obstacle, and target processes.
-When data is available, it forwards the information to the appropriate destination file descriptors.
+      - Main server loop using select() to efficiently monitor multiple pipes for incoming data and forward it to the correct process;
-   - get_konsole_child - Retrieves the PID of a child process running under a terminal.
-This function executes a "ps" command to list the child processes of the given terminal PID.
-   - signal_handler - Handles signals received by the server process.
-For SIGUSR1, it updates the watchdog PID and forwards the signal back.
-For SIGUSR2, it performs a shutdown sequence including killing the map process, unlinking shared memory and semaphores, closing log files, and exiting.
-   - create_drone_shared_memory - Creates and maps the shared memory for the drone.
-This function creates the shared memory segment for the Drone structure, sets its size, and maps it into the process's address space.
-   - create_score_shared_memory - Creates and maps the shared memory for the score.
-This function creates the shared memory segment for the score (a float), sets its size, initializes it to 0, and maps it into the process's address space.
+      - Finding and tracking child process IDs using system commands;
+      - Handle watchdog requests, shutdown sequences, and controlled termination of processes with signals;
+      - Shared memory management to create and map memory segments for drone state and score tracking;
-   - send_signal_generation_thread - Thread routine for periodically sending signals.
-This thread waits for 15 seconds, then sends a SIGTERM signal to the target and obstacle processes (if their PIDs are valid).
-It repeats this cycle indefinitely.
+      - Thread-based signal generation that periodically sends SIGTERM to target and obstacle processes to trigger regeneration.
-   - get_pid_by_command - Retrieves the PID of a process based on its command name.
-This function uses "ps aux" piped to grep to find a process by name, then parses the output to extract its PID.
-   - main - Entry point for the server process.
-The server process is responsible for relaying data between various processes (drone, input, map, obstacle, and target processes) via pipes.
-It also creates and manages shared memory segments, semaphores, and spawns a thread to periodically send SIGTERM signals to the obstacle and target processes.

-- **watchdog.c**: This program implements a watchdog process that monitors multiple child processes, ensuring they are responsive within a specified timeout period with SIGUSR1.
+- **watchdog.c**: implements a watchdog process that monitors multiple child processes, ensuring they are responsive within a specified timeout period with SIGUSR1.
 If any monitored process fails to respond, the watchdog takes action by logging the issue in debug.log and errors.log and terminating all processes with SIGUSR2 or SIGTERM.
    - PRIMITIVES:
       - For signals: SIGUSR1, SIGUSR2, SIGTERM;
       - For signal handling: sigaction(), sigemptyset(), sigpromask();